vuejs/docs/src/guide/scaling-up/state-management.md

 1. Multiple views may depend on the same piece of state.
 2. Actions from different views may need to mutate the same piece of state.

 For case one, a possible workaround is by "lifting" the shared state up to a common ancestor component, and then pass it down as props.
-However, this quickly gets tedious in component trees with deep hierarchies, leading to another problem known as [Props Drilling](/guide/components/provide-inject.html#props-drilling).
+However, this quickly gets tedious in component trees with deep hierarchies, leading to another problem known as [Prop Drilling](/guide/components/provide-inject.html#prop-drilling).

 For case two, we often find ourselves resorting to solutions such as reaching for direct parent / child instances via template refs, or trying to mutate and synchronize multiple copies of the state via emitted events.
 Both of these patterns are brittle and quickly lead to unmaintainable code.